 The Preferred Alternative is documented in more detail in the Central Polk Parkway Preliminary Engineering Report (FDOT 2021a).
-The Preferred Alternative will be presented at the Public Hearing scheduled for February 9, 2021(pending) for public input and comment.
+The Preferred Alternative was presented at the Public Hearing on February 9, 2021 for public input and comment.
 The Preferred Alternative for the project includes proposed improvements as shown in the Concept Plans provided in Appendix B.